Focusedplumes/module3day6/README.md

 # async running a program not in pararell.
 So a programm is not waiting for something else to finish.

 ## do npm init as part of workflow??, see package.json

+## npm test to run my test script. i can co in the package.json to rename it after the fact.
+Use a comma to do multiple scripts and single quotes to wrap them in.
+## the test script here is echo "'put words here'"

+## npm run to show all the list of scripts i may have set up.

+## tool for making command line applications npm install prompts <-- we need this every time in class.

+## better to run a module than write code ourselves. so is std to see bunch of dependencies

+##